 While assessing a client, a nurse finds that the ratio of the anteroposterior diameter and transverse diameter of the chest is 1:1.
 What is indicated by this finding?
 Select all that apply.

-Client has lordosisClient is an older adultClient has osteoporosisClient has a history of smokingClient has chronic lung diseaseto therapeutically relate to parents who are known to have maltreated their child, what must the nurse do first?
+Client has lordosisClient is an older adultClient has osteoporosisClient has a history of smokingClient has chronic lung diseaseassociated factors with uremic pruritus in chronic hemodialysis patients: a single-center observational study

 #SPJ4